dpikt/pop-chart/README.md

 ## Credits

-Thanks to fpre and badosu for the `fgod` and `balanced-maps` mods respectively - those examples were extremely helpful when getting started.
+Thanks to fpre and badosu for the `fgod` and `balanced-maps` mods respectively - those examples were extremely helpful for getting started.